jimholmes/Abstracts/Abstracts.md

 Team members don't need to understand deep, technical aspects of software engineering to be effective contributers when coding.
 Everyone can make great inputs by understanding a few basics.

 This workshop is intended to help team members gain basic comfort at writing software.
 Workshop attendees will NOT leave this course experts in software engineering.
+They WILL leave having written four to ten unit tests and the ssytem code to make those tests pass!

 The goal of this workshop is to learn and understand the most basic fundamentals of how works: source code, compilers, interpreters, Integrated Development Environments, and automated testing frameworks.
 Attendees will spend a bit of time learning basic concepts, discussing and clarifying a basic software example problem, then move straight into firing up an IDE and writing some code.
 Coding will be done as pairs or groups ("mobs"), so no attendee should feel intimidated about struggling alone!

 The workshop will use Visual Studio Code and C#, and is supported for both Windows and Macintosh.
-Examples of Java and Ruby will also be given.
+Time permitting, examples of Java and Ruby may also be given.

-This workshop is based on similar trainings Jim has given numerous times over the last three years while engaged at a Fortune 10 company.
-This workshop is also hosted online at Ministry of Test's Dojo.
+**Takeaways**

+* Learn enough about code and how it's written to have better conversations with your team
+* Get basic exposure to fundamentals of software craftsmanship such as readability and simplicity
+* Write some automated tests and the system code to make them pass!

 **Audience:** Anyone